-Cookout side dishes are summertime necessities, and you can do better than just opening a bag of potato chips this summer!
-We’ve got fresh, seasonal salads, quick pickles, veggie noodles, and the best dips.
-Here are ten summertime sides ready for your picnic table or patio.
+You can do better than a bag of potato chips this summer.
+We’ve got fresh, seasonal salads; quick pickles; pasta dishes and the best dips.
+Here are 10 summertime sides ready for your picnic table or patio.

 The best part about this fun side dish?
 You can customize it to whatever toppings your family likes best.
 Start with quick store-bought crescent dough rolled into a circle.
 Cook it on a pizza stone to ensure crispness.
 Then top it with dill-spiked cream cheese and mayonnaise and whatever summer veggies you want: chopped cucumbers, bell peppers, yellow squash, broccoli.
 Choices abound.

 Bring what everyone loves about tacos to an easy-to-transport salad.
 The grilled chicken and black beans make it hearty enough to be a meal or a zesty summer side salad.
 Serve it at a cookout it in an insulated bowl, so the lettuce and veggies stay crisp and chilled outside from the time the party starts until the table is cleared and the burgers and sides are replaced with marshmallows, chocolate, and graham crackers.